FlyingFaller/WeekendWordleBot/README.md

 * **Deferred Recursion**: Recursive calls are extremely expensive and are treated as a last resort.
     1. First, the solver calculates the scores for all simple, non-recursive branches for a candidate guess.
 Any necessary recursive calls are added to a queue.
 This increases the chance the partial score will exceed the current minimum, thus avoiding the expensive recursive calls entirely.
     2. If the candidate is still viable after all non-recursive branches are evaluated, the queued recursive calls are executed one by one, with the partial score checked against the minimum after each completion.

+## Intelligent Answer Set Construction

+The solver's efficiency is highly dependent on the size and quality of the initial answer set.
+While Wordle accepts a large vocabulary of guesses (14,855 words), the pool of possible answers is much smaller (2,315 words historically).
+A smaller, more probable starting answer set directly leads to faster solutions.
+Several strategies are available in WW to prune the full vocabulary into a minimal, high-quality answer set.

+### Filtering Strategies

+These methods offer simple, fast ways to reduce the word list based on historical patterns.
+All filtering methods can be used on their own or in conjunction to varrying degrees of success.

+* **Frequency Filtering**: Historically, Wordle answers are common words.
+This filter removes rare words by checking their usage frequency in a large text corpus, using the `wordfreq` library.
+Words that fall below a certain frequency threshold are discarded.
+* **Part-of-Speech (POS) Filtering**: Simple plurals (ending in 's') and past-tense verbs have historically been avoided as answers.
+This filter uses the natural language toolkit, `nltk`, to identify POS tags and remove certain tagged words (e.g. plurals `NNS` or past-tense verbs `VBD`).
+* **Suffix Filtering**: An alternative to POS tagging, suffix filtering provides a simpler mechanism to filter words based on their endings (e.g., removing words that end in 's', unless preceeded by another 's').

+### Spy-EM Classifier for Answer Prediction

+While simple filters are effective, they are imprecise, either leaving too many unlikely words or removing valid exceptions.
+The most powerful method provided is a machine learning classifier trained to predict the probability that any given word is a plausible Wordle answer, effectively learning the preferences of the Wordle authors and editors.

+Training a standard classifier is challenging due to the lack of confirmed "negative" examples (words that will *never* be an answer).
+There are only positive examples (the past answers and pre-NYT answer list) and a large set of unlabeled words.
+This is known as a Positive-Unlabeled (PU) learning problem.

+#### Word Features:

+To solve this, a Logistic Regression model is trained on a wealth of word features including:
+* **Word Vectors**: High-dimensional semantic embeddings from `spaCy`'s `en_core_web_lg` model.
+* **Word Frequency**: The log-transformed frequency of the word from the `wordfreq` library.
+* **POS Tags**: A suite of boolean features based on `spaCy` tags, such as `is_regular_plural`, `is_past_tense`, `is_adjective`, and `is_proper_noun`.
+* **Orthographic Features**: Simple word characteristics like `vowel_count` and whether the word `has_double_letter`.

+#### Training Process (Spy-EM):

+The model is trained using the Spy Expectation-Maximization (Spy-EM) algorithm, an iterative process designed for PU learning which follows these steps:
+1.  **Setup**: A small fraction of the positive examples (the "spies") are removed from the training set and mixed into the unlabeled data.
+2.  **Initialization**: In the first iteration, known positive examples are given a sample weight of 1.0, and all unlabeled words are given a weight of 0.5.
+3.  **M-Step**: A Logistic Regression model is trained on the positive and unlabeled data using the sample weights.
+4.  **E-Step**: The model predicts the probability of being an answer for both the unlabeled set and the hidden "spies."
+The mean probability of the spies ($c$) is calculated.
+5.  **Weight Update**: The weights for the unlabeled words are updated using the formula: $\text{new weights} = \text{probability} / c$.
+The spy probability $c$ acts as a calibration factor, estimating how a true positive appears to the model when it's not labeled.
+6.  **Convergence**: The process repeats until the total change in weights between iterations (the L1 Norm) drops below a predefined `convergence_tolerance`.

+#### Performance:

+The resulting classifier is highly effective, achieving as high as a 99.4% recall on known answers (a 0.6% false negative rate).
+It produces a much more minimal and accurate answer set than the simpler filtering methods can achieve at a similar level of recall.